 The area provides essential habitat for narwhal (up to 75% of the global population); beluga (20% of the Canadian population); polar bears (largest subpopulation in Canada); and several seabird species (some of the largest colonies in the Canadian Arctic).

 Inuit have a very strong emotional link to the land and wildlife.
 The establishment of an NMCA is important for our traditional lifestyle and country food—the ocean is like a forest to us and we feed on the animals in the ocean.

 Inuit have long depended upon marine resources for their survival.
 Throughout history, Inuit have developed specialized tools, harvesting practices and values that have significantly influenced the development of modern and sustainable fisheries in Nunavut.
 The fishing industry, including both subsistence and commercial fisheries, has continued this rich heritage into the modern era as a fundamental aspect of the health and well-being of the people of Nunavut (Nunavummiut).

-An NMCA in Tallurutiup Imanga would be a means to holistically manage the introduction of commercial fisheries in this area, in partnership with Inuit and Fisheries and Oceans Canada, which maintains its jurisdiction over fisheries in NMCAs.
-Done in an ecologically sustainable manner, locally based commercial and recreational fisheries could be compatible with the overall management of an NMCA in Tallurutiup Imanga.
+Tallurutiup Imanga National Marine Conservation Area is a mean to holistically manage the introduction of commercial fisheries in this area, in partnership with Inuit and Fisheries and Oceans Canada, which maintains its jurisdiction over fisheries in NMCAs.
+Done in an ecologically sustainable manner, locally based commercial and recreational fisheries could be compatible with the overall management of the NMCA in Tallurutiup Imanga.